• Home

 We encourage families to contact their high school counselor or use CCR’s website for financial aid resources and events on various financial aid topics.
 Throughout the academic school year, high school counselors, financial aid partners, and CCR host financial literacy workshops to help students and their parents complete an accurate FAFSA, answer questions, and learn about the financial aid available to students such as grants, scholarships, work-study, and loans.

-Sources of Financial Aid
+Financial Aid

 To determine how much financial aid a student needs to attend a school, use the formula: Cost of Attendance (COA) – Expected Family Contribution (EFC) = Financial Need.